slipcor/TreeAssist/doc/troubleshooting.md

    By default, it is not.
 Set it to ```true``` and use ```/treeassist reload```.

+4) **Have you waited 20 seconds?**

+   By default, the `Automatic Destruction.Cleanup Delay Seconds` is set to 20.
+This is in place to account for big trees taking a long time to completely auto destruct before we replace saplings.
+You can lower this setting at your own risk.

 Full graph for you to check the config: [open graph (png)](images/graph_replanting.png)

 ***